 The committee met with a wide array of stakeholders and community groups.
 Given the sensitive nature of the subject matter and the reality that many people do not feel safe sharing critical observations about the police in public or in the presence of police, the committee was intentional about a mix of public and private meetings.
 The committee asked for, and in some cases received, insights and recommendations that will be referenced in this report.
 Many will be directly recognizable in our final recommendations.
 Some will not.
 In all cases, a clear sense of the rationale of the committee will be presented.
-The committee met with the following stakeholder groups: New Paltz Racial Equity Committee, Concerned Parents of New Paltz, New Paltz United for a Responsible Budget, Sisters of Sojourners Truth, Resisterhood, Tavern Owners Association, U-CAT, the Public Defender, the District Attorney, small groups of officers, LGBTQI groups from campus, and Town and Village Board members.
+The committee met with the following stakeholder groups: New Paltz Racial Equity Committee, New Paltz United for a Responsible Budget, Sisters of Sojourner's Truth, Resisterhood, New Paltz Women in Black, Tavern Owners Association, U-CAT, the Public Defender, the District Attorney, small groups of officers, LGBTQI groups from campus, and Town and Village Board members.